 Nurse Staffing Task Force

 The Nurse Staffing Task Force developed recommendations to support appropriate staffing across acute and critical care practice settings.
-The recommendations seek to support the nursing workforce through long-term sustainable change.
+These recommendations seek to support the nursing workforce through long-term sustainable change.
 They also support and sustain a healthy work environment through guidelines for appropriate staffing that correlates with nurse satisfaction, quality of care, and patient safety outcomes.
 The recommendations are part of our comprehensive approach on how to fix staffing shortages in healthcare.

 Task Force members developed and agreed on the following definition of appropriate nurse staffing:

 “Appropriate staffing is a dynamic process that aligns the number of nurses, their workload, expertise, and resources with patient needs in order to achieve quality patient outcomes within a healthy work environment.”